SteelCompendium/data-bestiary-md/Ogre Goon.md

 | Keywords: Attack, Melee, Weapon | Type: Maneuver               |
 | Distance: Melee 1               | Target: 1 creature or object |

 Effect: The goon can only have one target grabbed at a time.

+**1 Malice**
-1 Malice: The target has a bane on escaping the grab while the goon crushes the target in their hand.
+The target has a bane on escaping the grab while the goon crushes the target in their hand.

 **People Bowling (3 Malice)**